 Now, in order to start creating your NFTs, you will need to log into OpenSea, with your MetaMask wallet.
 You’ll notice that MetaMask isn’t the only wallet that you can use - far from it! -, but it’s the best option both for beginners, and for those who want to keep things simple and quick.

-First, navigate to the upper-right corner of the screen of the OpenSea official website, and press the little wallet icon.
+First, navigate to the upper-right corner of the screen of the OpenSea official website, and press Connect Wallet.
 Here, you need to select MetaMask.

 Once connected, you will then need to go to your “My Collections” tab.
 This is located in the drop-down menu, under your profile picture.

-After selecting to create a new collection, you will be sent to a page full of various customizations.
+After selecting to create a new collection, you will be asked to choose a contract for creating it.
+You can either deploy your own contract or use the OpenSea contract.
+Let's go with the latter.
+Once you select it, you'll be sent to a page full of various customizations.
 Here, you can choose a logo and a banner for your collection, enter the description, create a custom URL, select categories, and more.

-Once you’ve taken care of the visual side of things, you will then need to sort out your royalties, payment methods, and other data, too.
+Once you’ve taken care of the visual side of things, you will then need to sort out your royalties, payment methods (you can pick between a few), and other data, too.
 Royalties need to be set by you, but cannot go over 10%.
 That’s the maximum amount that you can earn on OpenSea, follow-up sale royalty-wise.
+Go to the Earnings tab to set your desired royalties.

-You will also need to choose the blockchain on which your collection will reside, too.
+You will also need to choose the blockchain on which your collection will reside, too (you can do that in the Details tab).
 This will also determine the tokens that you can accept as payment for your NFT.
 If you’ve just started looking into how to make NFT artwork, and aren’t all that savvy regarding the topic of crypto, as a whole, it’s best if you stick with the Ethereum blockchain, and Ether as your preferred payment method.

 Once you’ve finished up with your collection, create it, and wait for the page to reload.
-After this happens, you will be sent to your collection - at the top-right corner of the screen, click to add an item.
+After this happens, you will be sent to your collection - at the right corner of the screen, click on three dots and then add an item.
 This is where you’ll create a specific NFT.

 Step 4: Creating and Publishing an NFT